SGG Dataset 2024 | Datasets | Research | Canadian Institute for Cybersecurity | UNB

 • Explained Graphs (exps): This directory contains node and edge-based explanations of the ebd graphs generated from models we train in our work that highlight important areas that contribute to a particular prediction.
 These graphs have the extension “.exp” instead of ".pkl” to differentiate them from the Attribute Graphs with the same name.
 However, these are in fact pickle files.
 This directory also contains a CSV file (exps_map.csv) that maps the same set of attributes listed in (ebds_map.csv) and includes a predicted attribute (0 benign and 1 malicious).
 See the src/index.py file for an example of accessing these and other attributes.

-• Examples (src): In this directory, we provide a simple example in index.py that demonstrates how to load the various sample types, cfg, fcg, ebd and exp, as well as how to access some of their attributes.
-Additionally, we also include a simple example using a subset of our dataset to train a simple GCN.
-The example references a dataset.py file that contains a PyTorch Geometric Dataset class that can be used to work with large datasets like ours.
+• Examples (src): This directory contains several example files as well as additional mapping information and installation requirements.
+We include a simple example in index.py that demonstrates how to load the various sample types, cfg, fcg, ebd and exp, as well as how to access some of their attributes.
+Additionally, we also include a simple example, using a subset of our dataset, to train a simple GCN.
+The example references a dataset.py file, also included, that contains a PyTorch Geometric Dataset class that can be used to work with large datasets like ours.
+We also include an additional CSV file (original_to_map.csv) mapping original raw source binary paths in their respective datasets to a given hash value we use in our dataset.
+Lastly, we include a requirements file (requirements.txt) for installing with PIP.
+We found installing angr version 9.2.89 is especially important in order to work with our samples.

 • Null & Inaccessible Samples (.null): During specific phases in the pipeline (i.e., generation and embedding), a given sample may create conditions where the generation or embedding operations may run out of memory and subsequently killed the Operating System (OS).
 When this occurs, data is not written to the file, even though a handle is opened by the OS, causing the file to be created with 0 bytes.
 In the second case, the file may contain data, but during loading the exception "EOFError: Ran out of input." will be raised, it is still unclear exactly why this occurs.
 Additionally, samples loaded onto a cpu vs cuda device may occasionally fail.
 We include these samples only for completeness.
 However, we verify that all samples in the main dataset load successfully using a cpu device.
 This is mainly to reduce problems for others during training.